RoamJS/workbench/docs/table.md

 ### Options

-Styles are set as children of a `options` block.
+Styles are set as children of a `options > styles` block.

 Options include: